-Pathways - Structures - or hardware that provides a permanent and reusable route for housing and the protection of cable media installed between two points.
+Pathways - Structures - or hardware that provides a permanent, and reusable route for housing, and the protection of cable media installed between two points.
 These facilities also provide a permanent enclosure or mechanism that facilitates the addition or replacement of cable over time.

-Intrabuilding Pathways include cable tray and conduit, which may be used for horizontal or vertical routing of cable.
-The Intrabuilding communication cable system infrastructure includes the pathway and support hardware that concentrates supports and protects horizontal cable media between its origination point in the Equipment or Technology Room and the workstation outlet location.
-Horizontal support hardware is further defined as continuous, (e.g. Conduit, Cable Tray) and non-continuous (e.g. J-Hooks).
+Intrabuilding Pathways - include cable tray, and conduit, which may be used for horizontal or vertical routing of the cable.
+The intrabuilding communication cable system infrastructure includes the pathway, and support hardware that concentrates supports, and protects horizontal cable media between its origination point in the Equipment or Technology Room, and the workstation outlet location.
+Horizontal support hardware is further defined as continuous, (e.g. Conduit, Cable Tray), and non-continuous (e.g. J-Hooks).

-Inter Building Pathways - include direct buried and concrete encased ducts as well as the existing utility tunnel system that is now in use for the routing of the majority of the University's legacy communication cable system.
-Aerial cable routes are also examples of Inter Building Pathways, however, underground pathways will be constructed wherever possible, and Aerial Pathways shall only be used when buried or concrete encased facilities are not an option.
+Inter Building Pathways - including direct buried, and concrete-encased ducts as well as the existing utility tunnel system that is now in use for the routing of the majority of the University's legacy communication cable system.
+Aerial cable routes are another example of Inter Building Pathways; however, underground pathways should be constructed wherever possible, and aerial pathways shall only be used when buried or concrete-encased facilities are not an option.

-Spaces-Permanent structures that provide a protected area for the termination of cable and placement of equipment, allow for the dispersion and distribution of cable and worker access to facilitate the placement of cable.
-Intrabuilding Spaces include Service Entrances, Equipment Rooms, Technology Rooms, Server Rooms and Pull Boxes.
-Inter Building Spaces include Transition Structures such as Underground Communication Vaults (Maintenance Holes), Hand Holes and Termination Spaces such as Pedestals.
-See Diagram 1, Typical Large Building with Separate Service Entrance, Equipment Room and Multiple Technology Rooms; and Diagram 2, Typical Building with Equipment Room/Service Entrance and Multiple Technology Rooms; for an illustration of the relationship of Intrabuilding Space.
+Spaces - Permanent structures that provide a protected area for the termination of cable and placement of equipment, allow for the dispersion, and distribution of cable, and worker access to facilitate the placement of the cable.
+Intrabuilding spaces include Service Entrances, Equipment Rooms, Technology Rooms, Server Rooms, and Pull Boxes.
+Inter Building Spaces include Transition Structures such as Underground Communication Vaults (Maintenance Holes), Hand Holes, and Termination Spaces such as Pedestals.

+See Diagram 1, a Typical Large Building with a Separate Service Entrance, Equipment Room, and Multiple Technology Rooms, and Diagram 2, Typical Building with Equipment Room/Service Entrance, and Multiple Technology Rooms; for an illustration of the relationship between Intrabuilding Space.